electron-userland/electron-builder/CONTRIBUTING.md

 `pip3 install mkdocs-material mkdocs markdown-include pymdown-extensions pygments --upgrade`

-You'll want to copy the `mkdocs.yml` file from the master branch and then: `mkdocs build`
+You'll want to copy the `mkdocs.yml` file from the master branch and then run `mkdocs build`.

 ## Debug Tests